cjoakim/azure-cosmos-db/presentations/mongo_indexing/README.md

 ### Not Supported

-- Wildcard indexes on Compound, TTL, or Unique
+- Wildcard indexes on Compound, TTL, or Unique indexes
 - See the list below that is apt to be reported by the MMA tool

 ---